graded-type-theory/graded-type-theory/README/Opaque-definitions.lagda.md

 ```

 Definition 5.3 extends the maps-to relations with an additional case for opaque definitions, and refines the `_↦_∷_∈_`
-to require that the definition is transparent:
+relation to require that the definition is transparent:

 ```
 import Definition.Untyped using